-Although the Sinfonietta will be performing formal concerts throughout the mid-Atlantic region (as soon as it is safe to do so), its members are very excited about bringing a special interactive program to middle and high schools in southwest Virginia, southern West Virginia and north-central North Carolina.
+In addition to performing formal concerts throughout the mid-Atlantic region, the Sinfonietta’s members are very excited about taking a special interactive program to middle and high schools in southwest Virginia, southern West Virginia and north-central North Carolina.

 José Moncayo, Huapango (arr. by Walker), final section.

-The presentation lasts from about 30 to 45 minutes, and can be tailored for students of every grade level.
+The presentation lasts about 45 minutes, and if required, can be tailored for younger students.

-Furthermore, although the Sinfonietta is comprised of seasoned players who make their living as professional performers, it wants to be able take this unique and very special presentation to every school, irrespective of the school’s ability to cover the group’s professional fee.
+Although the Sinfonietta is comprised of seasoned players who make their living as professional players, it wants to be able to take this unique and very special presentation to every school, irrespective of the school’s ability to cover the group’s professional fee, which is $1500.

 If you would like to sponsor our program in the school of your choice, use any one of the three buttons below to make a tax-exempt donation to the Cayambis Institute.
 Your generous contribution will immediately put plans in motion to get the Sinfonietta to that school as soon as possible.